Optimal Control of Left-Invariant Multi-Agent Systems with Asymmetric Formation Constraints: Necessary conditions for the existence of normal extremals

-Finally to describe the dynamics into the Lie group and therefore obtain the absolute configurations $g(t)\in G$ we must also consider the reconstruction equation $\dot{g}_i=g_iu_i$ for $i=1,\ldots,r$ obtaining the set of differential equations describing necessary conditions for the existence of normal extrema in the optimal control problem \eqref{ocp}. \hfil$\square$

 Note that equations \eqref{eqep1} can not describe completely the time evolution of the controls and the Lagrange multipliers.
 Since they are two independent variables, we must have two equations in order to have a system of differential equations with a well defined solution.
-To tackle this issue we propose the following splitting of the equations, used in Section \ref{example1} to describe necessary conditions for optimality of three unicycles.
+To solve such a difficulty we propose the following splitting of the equations: